Fideuram Intesa Sanpaolo Private Banking S.P.A. Makes New $1.43 Million Investment in UnitedHealth Group Incorporated $UNH

-Fideuram Intesa Sanpaolo Private Banking S.P.A. acquired a new position in UnitedHealth Group Incorporated (NYSE:UNH - Free Report) during the fourth quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
-The fund acquired 4,327 shares of the healthcare conglomerate's stock, valued at approximately $1,428,000.
+Fideuram Intesa Sanpaolo Private Banking S.P.A. acquired a new position in shares of UnitedHealth Group Incorporated (NYSE:UNH - Free Report) during the fourth quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
+The firm acquired 4,327 shares of the healthcare conglomerate's stock, valued at approximately $1,428,000.

-Other large investors have also added to or reduced their stakes in the company.
-Beacon Financial Strategies CORP purchased a new position in shares of UnitedHealth Group in the 4th quarter worth approximately $26,000.
-Anfield Capital Management LLC boosted its holdings in shares of UnitedHealth Group by 220.0% in the 4th quarter.
-Anfield Capital Management LLC now owns 80 shares of the healthcare conglomerate's stock worth $26,000 after purchasing an additional 55 shares during the period.
-Joseph Group Capital Management purchased a new position in shares of UnitedHealth Group in the 4th quarter worth approximately $27,000.
-Foster Dykema Cabot & Partners LLC boosted its holdings in shares of UnitedHealth Group by 69.4% in the 3rd quarter.
-Foster Dykema Cabot & Partners LLC now owns 83 shares of the healthcare conglomerate's stock worth $29,000 after purchasing an additional 34 shares during the period.
-Finally, 1248 Management LLC purchased a new position in shares of UnitedHealth Group in the 3rd quarter worth approximately $29,000.
+A number of other hedge funds have also recently added to or reduced their stakes in UNH.
+Beacon Financial Strategies CORP bought a new position in shares of UnitedHealth Group in the 4th quarter valued at $26,000.
+Anfield Capital Management LLC increased its stake in shares of UnitedHealth Group by 220.0% in the 4th quarter.
+Anfield Capital Management LLC now owns 80 shares of the healthcare conglomerate's stock valued at $26,000 after purchasing an additional 55 shares during the last quarter.
+Joseph Group Capital Management bought a new position in shares of UnitedHealth Group in the 4th quarter valued at $27,000.
+Foster Dykema Cabot & Partners LLC increased its stake in shares of UnitedHealth Group by 69.4% in the 3rd quarter.
+Foster Dykema Cabot & Partners LLC now owns 83 shares of the healthcare conglomerate's stock valued at $29,000 after purchasing an additional 34 shares during the last quarter.
+Finally, 1248 Management LLC bought a new position in shares of UnitedHealth Group in the 3rd quarter valued at $29,000.
 Institutional investors own 87.86% of the company's stock.

 Wall Street Analyst Weigh In

-A number of equities analysts have recently commented on UNH shares.
-Weiss Ratings upgraded UnitedHealth Group from a "sell (d+)" rating to a "hold (c-)" rating in a report on Thursday, May 7th.
-JPMorgan Chase & Co. boosted their price objective on UnitedHealth Group from $389.00 to $420.00 and gave the company an "overweight" rating in a report on Tuesday, April 28th.
-Morgan Stanley boosted their price objective on UnitedHealth Group from $375.00 to $395.00 and gave the company an "overweight" rating in a report on Wednesday, April 22nd.
-Raymond James Financial upgraded UnitedHealth Group from a "market perform" rating to an "outperform" rating and set a $330.00 price objective for the company in a report on Wednesday, April 1st.
-Finally, Erste Group Bank upgraded UnitedHealth Group from a "hold" rating to a "buy" rating in a report on Monday, April 27th.
-One investment analyst has rated the stock with a Strong Buy rating, nineteen have given a Buy rating, six have assigned a Hold rating and one has issued a Sell rating to the company.
-According to data from MarketBeat.com, UnitedHealth Group currently has an average rating of "Moderate Buy" and an average price target of $385.39.
+Several brokerages have recently issued reports on UNH.
+UBS Group lifted their price target on UnitedHealth Group from $410.00 to $460.00 and gave the company a "buy" rating in a research note on Friday.
+HSBC upgraded UnitedHealth Group from a "reduce" rating to a "hold" rating and set a $300.00 price objective on the stock in a research report on Tuesday, April 7th.
+Oppenheimer boosted their price objective on UnitedHealth Group from $385.00 to $405.00 and gave the stock an "outperform" rating in a research report on Wednesday, April 22nd.
+Jefferies Financial Group boosted their price objective on UnitedHealth Group from $340.00 to $373.00 and gave the stock a "buy" rating in a research report on Monday, April 20th.
+Finally, Morgan Stanley boosted their price objective on UnitedHealth Group from $375.00 to $395.00 and gave the stock an "overweight" rating in a research report on Wednesday, April 22nd.
+One investment analyst has rated the stock with a Strong Buy rating, nineteen have assigned a Buy rating, six have assigned a Hold rating and one has assigned a Sell rating to the company.
+According to MarketBeat.com, the company has an average rating of "Moderate Buy" and an average target price of $387.57.

 The business also recently declared a quarterly dividend, which was paid on Tuesday, March 17th.
-Stockholders of record on Monday, March 9th were given a $2.21 dividend.
-This represents a $8.84 annualized dividend and a dividend yield of 2.3%.
-The ex-dividend date of this dividend was Monday, March 9th.
-UnitedHealth Group's payout ratio is presently 66.77%.
+Shareholders of record on Monday, March 9th were given a $2.21 dividend.
+This represents a $8.84 dividend on an annualized basis and a dividend yield of 2.3%.
+The ex-dividend date was Monday, March 9th.
+UnitedHealth Group's payout ratio is 66.77%.

-In other news, CEO Patrick Hugh Conway sold 800 shares of the business's stock in a transaction on Thursday, April 23rd.
-The stock was sold at an average price of $355.00, for a total value of $284,000.00.
-Following the completion of the transaction, the chief executive officer directly owned 17,805 shares of the company's stock, valued at approximately $6,320,775.
-The trade was a 4.30% decrease in their position.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through this link.
-Insiders own 0.28% of the company's stock.

 Trending Headlines about UnitedHealth Group